t-mart/aqueue/README.md

 Items are your units of work.
 They can represent whatever you'd like, such as parts of a website that you're trying to scrape: an item for the index page, for subpages, for images, etc.

-Each item should be an instance of a class.
-It's not required, but subclassing from `aqueue.Item` may let your editor give you better assistance.
+Each item must be an instance of a subclass of `aqueue.Item`.

 For example: